Turnstyle App Design

 Wireframes, User Testing

-We tested this hypothesis by designing a more user-friendly intake form.
-We also designed a response system that was tailored to their individual interests and need – one that recognized them as more than their challenges and supported their self-determination.
+To test our hypotheses, we designed a more user-friendly intake form and a response system that was tailored to their individual interests and need – one that recognized them as more than their challenges and supported their self-determination.

 Our MVP (below) was an intake form that provided a warmer welcome into the CBO, as well as personalized mini magazines containing a resource directory and self-care content.